-If you are a graduate student or a student in the College for Adults, you may be eligible for tuition help based on your employment.
+If you are a student in the Graduate College or the College for Adults, you may be eligible for tuition help based on your employment.

 Corporate and Community Partnerships

 St. Catherine University partners with many regional corporations and community organizations to advance the professional development of their employees.
 If you work for one of the organizations listed below, and enroll in an eligible degree or certificate program, you'll receive a St. Kate’s partner scholarship, which reduces your tuition costs by 10%.

 - Abbott Northwestern Hospital

 - ACR Homes